Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 Tip: Try the example Blue Menu MyE2B.cfg file that is included with the download (in \_ISO\E2B\docs\Templates\Blue folder) - just copy the MyE2B.cfg file to the \_ISO folder.

-The Main Menu heading can be changed by setting the HEADING variable in MyE2B.cfg.
+The Main Menu heading can be changed by setting the HEADING variable in the MyE2B.cfg file.

 can be changed to

-Tip 1 : \x20 is the code for a space character and must be used at the start of the line to add padding.
-If you are using text-mode menus (set GFX=none) then you need to ensure the heading is correctly padded with spaces so that the whole heading line is filled.
+Tip 1 : \x20 is the code for a space character which can be used at the start of the line to shift the Main Menu heading position to the right.

 Tip 2 : Using NotePad you can save the MyE2B.cfg file as UTF-8 unicode.
-You can then add text (menu headings, etc.) using the character set of your language (e.g. chinese glyphs, etc. ) - this does not work in text-mode menus however.
+You can then add text ( Main menu heading, etc.) using the character set of your language (e.g. chinese glyphs, etc. ) - this does not work in text-mode menus however (i.e. if you use set GFX=none).

 set HEADING=\x20 (重启) € á¡ü test UTF-8

-The position of all menu headings can be changed by defining the HEADPOS variable in MyE2B.cfg, (the HEADING position in this example is set by 0200 to the 3rd line down).
-Use E2B v1.61 or later:
+The position of allthe menu headings can be changed by defining the HEADPOS variable in MyE2B.cfg, (0000 is the top left corner, the HEADING position in the example below is set using 0203 which is at the 3rd line down from the top of the display and starting in the 4th column).

 set CENTREHD=1 will center all menu headings automatically.